IBM-Cloud/secure-file-storage/README.md

 Click on the Delivery Pipeline and take a look at the configuration:

+**Note:** The deploy stage will fail with the error, *The account already has an instance created with the Lite plan*, configure the stage's environment variables `COS_PLAN=standard` or `APP_ID_PLAN=graduated-tier` or `CLOUDANT_PLAN=standard` based on the failed service.
+You can then re-run the deploy stage (you do not need to re-create the toolchain).

 ### Classic Delivery Pipeline
+You will notice that the BUILD stage is executing and if successful the DEPLOY pipeline will follow.

+Click on the settings cog and then choose configuration on the BUILD stage and notice the Input and Jobs tabs have been configured from the values input when creating the toolchain.
+Check out the DEPLOY stage as well.

 ### Tekton Delivery Pipeline